racket/racket/racket/src/README.txt

 but note the following:

- * If you are building from a source distribution (as opposed to a Git repository checkout), then beware that a regular/full Racket distribution will not build correctly.
-A regular source distribution is intended for Unix platforms, and it does not include native libraries that are needed on Mac OS.
-You should start with a source distribution that is labelled "Minimal Racket", instead, and then finish with
+ * If you are building from a source distribution (as opposed to a Git repository checkout), then beware that a Racket distribution will not build correctly by itself.
+A source distribution is intended for Unix platforms, and it does not include native libraries that are needed on Mac OS.

-     raco pkg update --auto racket-lib
-     raco pkg install -i main-distribution

- * If you are building from a minimal Racket source distribution (as opposed to a Git repository checkout or a regular/full Racket source distribution for Unix), then "racket-lib" is already included and installed as part of the the distribution, but still without dependencies of "racket-lib" that are specific to Mac OS.
-   In that case, after following build steps for Unix, use

-      raco pkg update --auto racket-lib

-   using `raco` as created by `make install` to download and install the dependencies.
+   To fetch the missing packages, supply `--enable-missingpkgs` to `configure`.
+Using `--enable-missingpkgs` downloads and installs needed platform-specific Racket packages as part of `make install`.

+   Use `--enable-catalog=<url>` to install packages from a different catalog than the source distribution's default.
+Use `--enable-pkgs=<pkgs>` to install a different set of packages (or additional packages if `--enable-missingpkgs` is also specified).

  * The Racket build creates a framework, "Racket.framework", which is installed into "racket/lib".
 This framework is used by the `racket`